• Skip to primary navigation

 A baking dish with three pork chops over potatoes.

-A pork chop and potato casserole is an awesome hearty comfort meal for the end of a long day.
-They’re slow cooked in the oven giving them time to soak up tons of flavor while baking to perfect tenderness.
+A pork chop and potato casserole is an all in one meal with potatoes cooked with the boneless pork chops.They’re slow cooked in the oven giving them time to soak up tons of flavor from a package of French Onion Soup mix while baking to perfect tenderness.

 A casserole dish with baked pork chops and potatoes.

-For these oven baked boneless pork chops, they are first seared to lock in their juices and then smothered in an onion broth and covered with aluminum foil where they are baked slowly.
+For these oven baked boneless pork chops, they are first seared to lock in their flavor and then smothered in an onion broth and covered with aluminum foil where they are baked slowly.
 This allows for the juices from the broth to absorb into both the pork chops and the potatoes making a simple hearty dinner your whole family will love.

 By covering the smothered pork chops, steam will form while they bake, helping to keep them moist and tender.